-Study of the personal health problems of college men and wamen, with emphasis an implications for family life, mental health, communicable diseases, degenerative diseases, and nutrition.
+Study of the personal health problems of college men and women, with emphasis on implications for family life, mental health, communicable diseases, degenerative diseases, and nutrition.
 Satisfies the college requirement in health education for both men and women.

 HE 252 First Aid